M.S. in Chemistry

 - This M.S. offered is in person on the Athens Campus (MS3311) and requires a thesis.

-- There is an online master's program, which is a non-thesis degree (MS3317), and its information and admissions requirements can be found on the this page: M.S. in Chemistry Offered Online.
+- There is an online master's program, which is a non-thesis degree (MS3317).
+Learn more about the online M.S. in Chemistry and its admissions requirements: M.S. in Chemistry Offered Online

 Candidates for a Master of Science degree in Chemistry must demonstrate the ability to plan, execute, evaluate, and communicate original chemical research.
 Candidates will develop specialized research skills to carry out this work effectively and will do so under the guidance of a chosen faculty research adviser.